mattjax16/CS337-Operating-Systems/Projects/Proj5/readme.md

 ## Intro:

-talk about the experience and learning

-Topics:
-- memory constraints
-- order of operations
-- use of proper data types
-- how stats were calculated.
-- how multiprocessing in particular was use full
-- talk about traces (used form viztrace) that were used to see where my code imporoved
-  - this is also a reason to why I used concurrent futures to run the multiprocessing in the functions instead of `multiprocessing.Pool()`.
-- Also talk about why mulitthreading here would not be that usefull in reality

 Overall I found this project, in using multitasking to speed up the word counting python code, to be extremly rewarding in learning the limits of